JoyceY14/CSE158_A2/README.md

-# Welcomed to CSE-158, A2 Project Repo
+# Welcome to CSE-158, A2 Project Repository

 Data can be accessed by with [this link](https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions)